apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 * a target class
 * a map of options

 The exact semantics of the exporting will be determined by an implementation of the `ModelExporter` service interface.

 Sling Models currently includes a single exporter, using the Jackson framework, which is capable of serializing models as JSON or transforming them to `java.util.Map` objects.
+It is included in a dedicated bundle with the symbolic name [`org.apache.sling.models.jacksonexporter`](https://github.com/apache/sling-org-apache-sling-models-jacksonexporter).

 In addition, model objects can have servlets automatically registered for their resource type (if it is set) using the `@Exporter` annotation.
 For example, a model class with the annotation